Genio 1200 QSG

 NNStreamer Demos

-NNStreamer is a set of Gstreamer plugins that allow Gstreamer developers to adopt neural network models, and neural network developers to manage neural network pipelines with their filters in a easy and efficient way.
+NNStreamer is a set of GStreamer plugins that allow GStreamer developers to adopt neural network models, and neural network developers to manage neural network pipelines with their filters in a easy and efficient way.
 In order to demonstrate these features we first set up the camera with the v4l2-ctl

 command.